Stellacore/peridetic/README.md

 Overall, as long as the calling code is reasonably responsible handling its own data values, then everything should be fine.
-If you are uncomfortable with this level of responsibility, you might consider utilizing a few utility functions from the project test environment:
+If you are uncomfortable with this level of responsibility in consuming code, you might consider utilizing a few utility functions from the project test environment:

 * Ref the [periLocal.h] (https://github.com/Stellacore/peridetic/blob/main/tests/periLocal.h)
 	header file in "/tests" subdirectory.
 This is a header file used